piyushkanadje/fetchrewards-receipt-processor-challenge/README.md

 ## About Author

-Hi, Piyush here !
-I am experienced Software Engineer with expertise in functional and object-oriented programming, complex data modeling, and optimizing performance for distributed architectures.
+“Hi, I’m Piyush!
+As an experienced Software Engineer , I  specialize in functional and object-oriented programming, complex data modeling, and optimizing performance for distributed architectures.
 Skilled in troubleshooting large-scale production systems and communicating technical solutions effectively to non-technical teams.
 Proficient with high-level languages (Java, Python), databases (Postgres, MongoDB), and in-memory caching (Redis).
 Strong foundation in service-oriented and full-stack development, ensuring scalable and efficient solutions in cloud environments (GCP, AWS)."

  My [LinkedIn](https://www.linkedin.com/in/piyush-kanadje/)